Naman1997/simple-fcos-cluster/README.md

 ### Create an HA Proxy Server

-This is a manual step.
 I've installed `haproxy` on my Raspberry Pi.
 You can choose to do the same in a LXC container or a VM.

 It's a good idea to create a non-root user just to manage haproxy access.
 In this example, the user is named `wireproxy`.